dexset/descore/doc/des/math/linear/vector.md

 auto f = b ^^ 2; // [4,9,16]
 ```

-Only multiplication `*` allows as opBinaryRight, and works per element.
+Only multiplication `*` allowed as opBinaryRight, and works per element.

-Cast to `bool` checks all elements is finite.
+Cast to `bool` checks all elements on finiteness.

 If type of vector elements allows self multiplication and summation: